fluxninja/aperture/docs/content/reference/observability/prometheus-metrics/common.md

 <!-- vale on -->

-### GRPC Server Metrics
+### gRPC Server Metrics

-GRPC server metrics are exposed by default.
+gRPC server metrics are exposed by default.
 See [grpc-ecosystem/go-grpc-prometheus server_metrics](https://pkg.go.dev/github.com/grpc-ecosystem/go-grpc-prometheus#NewServerMetrics) for more information.